Not sure how to stay accountable for the personal goals you’ve set? Try these ideas

 I have always had a really difficult time sticking to my goals and creating new habits.
-It’s frustrating to me, but I recently discovered the reason for that.
-I have been reading Gretchen Rubin’s stuff on book on habit forming (See the book here: Better Than Before), and she is a goldmine of information for people who are looking to finally form some good habits that will actually stick.
+It’s frustrating to me, but I recently discovered one reason for that.
+I have been reading Gretchen Rubin’s research on habit forming (See her book here: Better Than Before), and she is a goldmine of information for people who are looking to finally form some good habits that will actually stick.
 On her website I found a quiz that tells you what tendency you have regarding habit-forming.

 You can take the quiz for yourself here: Gretchen Rubin’s 4 Tendencies Quiz